LatrellAndrei/LatrellAndrei/README.md

 ## Hi there! 👋

-I'm Latrell Andrei, a Junior Front-End Web Developer from Baguio City.
+I'm Latrell Andrei, a Front-End Web Developer from Baguio City.

 🎓 I have a degree of Bachelor of Science in Information Technology, Major in Web Technologies 🏫 Graduated from University of the Cordilleras